lethain/staff-eng/src/markdown/guides/work-on-what-matters.md

 This is also an important factor to consider when choosing a company to work at!
 Dig into what a company values and ensure it aligns with your intended personal growth.
 If a company’s leadership is entirely folks who focus their energy on performant urgency or acts of fealty, don’t be surprised when your success in the company depends on those activities.

 Worse, to be a successful preener requires a near invulnerability to criticism of your actual impact, and your true work _will_ suffer if your energy is diverted to preening.
 Typically this means you need to be a vanity hire of a senior leader or to present yourself in the way a company believes leaders look and act.
-If that isn’t you, then your attempt to exchange your good judgement for company success will end up failing anyway: you’ll get held accountable for the lack of true impact where others who match the company’s expectation of how a leader appears will somehow slip upward.
+If that isn’t you, then your attempt to exchange your good judgment for company success will end up failing anyway: you’ll get held accountable for the lack of true impact where others who match the company’s expectation of how a leader appears will somehow slip upward.

 ## Stop chasing ghosts